Entanglement in Markovian hybrid classical-quantum theories of gravity: Abstract

 \section{Abstract}

-Markovian master equations underlie many areas of modern physics and, despite their apparent simplicity, they encode a rich and complex dynamics which is still under active research.
-We identify a class of continuous variable Markovian master equations for which positivity and complete positivity become equivalent.
-We apply this result to characterize the positivity of the partially transposed evolution of bipartite Gaussian systems, which encodes the dynamics of entanglement.
-Finally, the entangling properties of models of classical gravity interacting with quantum matter are investigated in the context of the experimental proposals to detect gravitationally induced entanglement. {We prove that entanglement generation can indeed take place within these models.} {In particular, by focusing on the Di\'osi-Penrose model for two gravitationally interacting masses, we show that entanglement-based experiments {have the potential to either falsify the model entirely or constrain the free parameter of the model $R_0$ up to values six orders of magnitude above the current state of the art.}}
+The entangling properties of models of classical gravity interacting with quantum matter (i.e.~hybrid models of gravity) are investigated in the context of the experimental proposals to detect gravitationally induced entanglement.
+We prove that entanglement generation can indeed take place within these models, and characterize it quantitatively.
+We identify the root of entanglement generation in these models in the presence of some underlying non-locality of the theories.
+Nonetheless, by focusing in particular on the Di\'osi-Penrose model for two gravitationally interacting masses, we show that entanglement-based experiments have the potential to either falsify the model entirely or constrain the free parameter of the model $R_0$ up to values six orders of magnitude above the current state of the art.